MicrosoftDocs/architecture-center/docs/solution-ideas/articles/anomaly-detector-process-content.md

 ### Resiliency

-All of the components in this scenario are managed, so at a regional level they are all resilient automatically.
+All of the components in this scenario are managed, so at a regional level they're all resilient automatically.

 For general guidance on designing resilient solutions, see [Designing resilient applications for Azure][resiliency].